ObjectModules/deploy/Mapping.md

 * Exit point
 ```

 This is just a simple case.
-It is a normal process in you live.
-It is a routine.
+It is a normal process in your live.
+It is just a routine.

 It will become to your concern if we put a parameter.
 Say you are hungry.
 You want to have the best food to eat but you don't know yet which the one is.
 What are you going to do?